appfeel/admob-google-cordova/README.md

-admob-google-cordova
+Cordova AdMob plugin
 ====================

-Monetize your apps with AdMob ads using Cordova/Phonegap/XDK for Android/iOS.
+Monetize your Cordova/Phonegap/XDK apps with AdMob ads, **using latest Google AdMob SDK**.
 With this Cordova/Phonegap/XDK plugin you can show AdMob ads as easy as:

     admob.createBannerView({publisherId: "ca-app-pub-8440343014846849/3119840614"});